brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-26.md

 "I want twenty men to start transferring the wounded out of here.
 Apparate them to our infirmary in Warsaw.
-Professor Snape will transfer Harry is to the *Pitié-Salpêtrière Hospital* *du Sorcellerie** in Paris under an alias as soon as he is stable enough, and have her Majesty Queen Ophelia informed of the circumstances."
+Professor Snape will transfer Harry is to the *Pitié-Salpêtrière Hospital* *du Sorcellerie\[^108-3]* in Paris under an alias as soon as he is stable enough, and have her Majesty Queen Ophelia informed of the circumstances."

 "Yes, sir…er… what are the circumstances precisely?"